shaunorman/RadConfig/README.md

 # RadConfig
-Files to store common config properties among my Arduino projects.
+A basic class to store all my config variables so they can be accessed in various places.

-For ease of use when using PlatformIO as your IDE, create a directory below your project called lib/ and place the repo in there.
+For ease of use when using PlatformIO in your IDE, create a directory below your project called lib/ and place the repo in there.

 In your platformio.ini file add
 [platformio]